l8stwisd8m/longintlib/README.md

 free(values);
 ```

 There are plenty useful constants and macros in `longintconst` and `longintmacro` headers.
-See `docs` folder for more detailed explanation.
+See `docs` folder for explanation.

 ## Issues, contributing etc.

 Feel free to fork and modify the project!
 You can contribute anything to the `dev` branch.
 Good examples will be added to the main branch; however, the amount of source files is limited to reasonable limits to keep the library less bloated.

 I would also appreciate recieving suggestions for improving any features, found bugs, patches, etc - open an [issue](https://github.com/l8stwisd8m/longintlib/issues) to submit it.
-Please, provide bug reports detailed information how to reproduce it.
+Please, provide bug reports information how to reproduce it.